Romania

 Amazon (UK)

-Transylvania - The Bradt Guide (1st published August 2008 - Lucy Mallows)
+Transylvania - The Bradt Guide (2nd edition published November 2012 - Lucy Mallows)

 Another guide concentrating on Transylvania - unlike the previous book this one does not cover Maramureş/Crişana/Banat.